carbonplan/ocr/docs/how-to/getting-started.md

 ## Accessing Production Data

-OCR's output data is stored in [Icechunk](https://icechunk.io/), a versioned, cloud-native data format that works seamlessly with xarray and other Python geospatial tools.
+OCR's output data is stored in [Icechunk](https://icechunk.io/), a versioned, cloud-native data format that works seamlessly with `Xarray` and `Zarr`.

 ### Prerequisites